-If the email persists despite not noticing any unusual activity in your account, contact the official Microsoft support.
+If the email persists despite not noticing any unusual activity in your account, you can choose to report the email for further investigation or contact the official Microsoft support.
 This is to verify if there is any problem with the system or if the messages are spam.

 Also, if you entered your details on the fake login page, the support team will tell you what to do to secure your account.

 Phishing and data theft are the order of the day on today’s internet.
-The Microsoft unusual sign-in activity spam email is of the latest methods used by hackers to get people to submit their account details.
+The Microsoft unusual sign-in activity spam email is one of the latest methods hackers use to get people to submit their account details.

-But with this guide, you should be able to identify the fake emails and protect your account.
+But with this guide, you should be able to identify fake emails and protect your account.

 Are you getting a scam verification email for Eversend?
-Then read our guide to know everything about the scam and how to protect yourself.
+Then read our guide to learn about the scam and how to protect yourself.